Martin Tyler

-Martin Tyler (born 14 September 1945) is an English football commentator and semi-professional football coach.
-He has worked as a commentator for Sky Sports since 1990, covering the Premier League and UEFA Champions League, as well as other domestic and international competitions.
+Martin Tyler (born 14 September 1945) is an English football commentator and coach.
+He worked as a commentator for Sky Sports from 1990 to 2023, covering the Premier League and UEFA Champions League, as well as other domestic and international competitions.
 Tyler had previously commentated for ITV in the 1970s and 1980s.
 He provided his voice to the football video game series FIFA from 2005 until 2019.
 In 2003, he was voted the FA Premier League Commentator of the Decade.
+Since 2005, Tyler has worked as a coach for a number of teams managed by Alan Dowson.

 Football commentary career

-After graduating from the University of East Anglia in the 1960s, Tyler helped in the publishing of Marshall Cavendish's Book of Football.
-He was also ghostwriter on football pundit Jimmy Hill's column in The Times and reported matches under his own name for that paper.

-At the urging of Hill he took a job behind the scenes on LWT's The Big Match – which had been established in 1968.
-His job was solely a production role, but at one match he did his own commentary on a tape recorder and handed it in to his bosses expecting, and indeed initially gaining, little response.
+Tyler was a ghostwriter on football pundit Jimmy Hill's column in The Times and reported matches under his own name for the paper.
+At Hill's urging, he took a job behind the scenes on LWT's The Big Match.
+His job was solely a production role, but at one match he did his own commentary on a tape recorder and handed it in to his bosses.

-However, the break did eventually come with another ITV region Southern Television.
-Their regular football commentator (and ITV's tennis man) Gerry Williams was indisposed and on 28 December 1974 Tyler made his commentary debut at The Dell describing a Second Division clash between Southampton and Sheffield Wednesday.
-It was a successful bow and six weeks later he was asked back, soon becoming a regular commentator.
+On 28 December 1974, ITV region Southern Television's regular football commentator Gerry Williams was indisposed, and Tyler made his commentary debut at The Dell describing a Second Division clash between Southampton and Sheffield Wednesday.
+Six weeks later he was asked back, soon becoming a regular commentator.

 In 1976, Tyler moved to Yorkshire Television and began to make an impression on ITV Sport bosses, who included him in the team for the 1978 World Cup.
 Another change of region came in 1981 as Tyler moved to Granada in his native North West.
 In 1982, he led ITV's World Cup team, covering every England game and the final alongside Ian St. John.
-The tournament was also memorable on a personal level because he met his future wife while on duty in Spain.

 Throughout the 1980s, Tyler established himself as the ITV network's number two commentator behind Brian Moore.
-He led the team at the 1984 European Championships and also described all the main matches at the 1986 World Cup – except the final, for which Moore flew out from London (the first time he had ever commentated on a World Cup match for ITV, having previously worked from London as anchorman).
-From 1983 ITV began to show live Football League matches, with Tyler involved in several such broadcasts over the next seven years.
+He led the team at the 1984 European Championships and also commentated all the main matches at the 1986 World Cup except the final, for which Moore flew out from London.
+From 1983, ITV began to show live Football League matches, with Tyler involved in several such broadcasts over the next seven years.